OVagamundo/Flashcard-Heroes/docs/Flashcard Heroes MVP TDD (Technichal Design Document) Definitive.md

 If is_selectable is true (e.g., for a view in a main inventory grid), a click is routed through the InteractionManager to handle the standard select/inspect/deselect cycle.
 If is_selectable is false (e.g., for a view representing a child item inside an already-open inspection window), a click bypasses the InteractionManager's selection logic and directly emits a global inspection_requested event for that view.
 This creates a "one-click inspect" behavior for non-selectable, nested items.
 The script also enables a yellow outline on view_selected and plays a "shake" animation on invalid_action_triggered.
+*   The script implements the _notification function to listen for the engine's NOTIFICATION_DRAG_END.
+This acts as the ultimate safety net.
+If the engine signals that a drag has ended, but the InteractionManager still considers the drag to be active, it means the drop occurred on an unhandled target (like outside the game window or on a non-interactive UI element).
+The GachaBallView then takes responsibility for forcing a cancellation of the drag, ensuring the view always reappears in its original slot.
 SlotView.tscn:
 Purpose: Visual representation of a null value in a data grid.
 Scene Tree: A simple PanelContainer.